PacificBiosciences/pb-metagenomics-tools/README.md

 # PB-metagenomics-tools

 Welcome!
 Here you can find a variety of tools and pipelines tailored to using PacBio HiFi reads for metagenomics.
+In addition to the resources currently available, we will continue to add new tools as they are developed.

 ## Available tools and pipelines